Why Light Therapy?

 We have been told that a temporary increase in pain or discomfort may be observed after treating chronic conditions.
 When we began using our first prototype, I was fortunate to speak with a trainer of racehorses who started using light therapy back in the mid '80s.
 He said," If he gets sore, don't stop, that means it's working."
 He uses light therapy not only for injuries, but as a regular part of his daily training program.

 Many of our clients incorporate the use of "Gospel's" Light Therapy pads as a regular part of their daily training program.
 It is another tool to help keep your partner in top shape.
-Click here to see what some of our clients have to say about Equine & Canine Light Therapy!
+Click here to see what some of our horse clients have to say about Equine & Canine Light Therapy and Click here for opinions from our dog clients!

 Never use on a malignant tumor on any animal unless instructed by a qualified veterinarian.
 (There are studies that report the benefits of light therapy outweigh the risks in this area, but until we know more, we prefer to err on the side of caution.)